Author – Rishi Rawat

 - Provide a healthy, comfortable and productive indoor environment for building occupants

 - Utilize the best possible conditions in terms of indoor air quality, ventilation, and thermal comfort, access to natural ventilation and day lighting

 5. Materials and Resources

 - Minimize the use of non-renewable construction materials through efficient engineering and construction, and effective recycling of construction debris

-- BEE- ECBC – The Energy Conservation Building Code (ECBC) established by the Indian Bureau of Energy Efficiency (BEE) is set for energy efficiency standards for design and construction of buildings
+- BEE-ECBC – The Energy Conservation Building Code (ECBC) was established by the Indian Bureau of Energy Efficiency (BEE) to set energy efficiency standards for design and construction of buildings.

 - TERI GRIHA – The Green Rating for Integrated Habitat Assessment is a national rating system for green buildings that is adopted while designing and evaluating new buildings.